-- Out-patient activity - Clinics - Virtual wards - Patients in ED or in virtual wards where a "decision to admit" has been made are not reported to HIPE until admitted into an inpatient ward. - A&E/ED cases - Please note that Patients on trollies in inpatient wards are to be collected by HIPE, there must be a corresponding inpatient admission on the PAS. - "well babies" - Elective admissions to Acute Medical Assessment Units and/or Elective admissions to Acute Surgical Assessment Units are not valid HIPE activity and are to be reported as outpatient activity - Clinics such as education clinics, pre-assessment clinics, dressings clinics or other such clinics are not valid HIPE activity and are not to be reported to HIPE regardless of where performed - Colposcopies performed as part of the National Cervical Screening Programme are not to be reported to HIPE
+- Out-patient activity - o Clinics - Patients in ED where there is no "decision to admit". - A&E/ED cases - Please note that Patients on trollies in inpatient wards are to be collected by HIPE, there must be a corresponding inpatient admission on the PAS. - o "well babies" - Elective admissions to Acute Medical Assessment Units and/or Elective admissions to Acute Surgical Assessment Units are not valid HIPE activity and are to be reported as outpatient activity - Clinics such as education clinics, pre-assessment clinics, dressings clinics or other such clinics are not valid HIPE activity and are not to be reported to HIPE regardless of where performed - Colposcopies performed as part of the National Cervical Screening Programme are not to be reported to HIPE - Discharge lounges